MelArgn/Python-for-Data-Analysis/README.md

 # Python for Data Analysis
+This is my repo for all my Python work.

 This repo consist of the following
  + Project 1: Analysing Sales Data

  ### Objective